-When you have lots of things on your mind or your energy levels are high after being out or watching a film, or coming back from a meeting it can be difficult to naturally calm down before sleep and move calmly through the sleep cycles.
+When you have lots of things on your mind, or your energy levels are high after being out or watching a film, it can be difficult to naturally calm down before sleep and move calmly through the sleep cycles.

-Take 45 minutes or 30 minutes at a stretch to just calm the mind and body before getting into bed.
+As part of your sleep schedule, take 30-45 minutes to just calm the mind and body before getting into bed.

 If that doesn’t work, pick up a book and read for 15 minutes before sleep.

-To create the perfect harmony of mind and body before you go to sleep, try taking everything that’s running around your mind and get it down on paper.
+To create the perfect harmony of mind and body before you go to sleep, try taking everything that’s running around your mind and get it down on paper by journaling.

-Try sitting for 15 minutes and just write.
-Write down your worries, goals and thoughts.
+Try sitting for 15 minutes and write down your worries, goals, and random thoughts.
 Clear your internal inbox so to speak.
 Quiet down that internal chatter so you are in the right frame of mind to experience a deep sleep.

 Give yourself 5 minutes before you go to sleep to give thanks for the day.
 This relaxes the mind and body and leaves you feeling positive.

-Whatever has happened or you’ve achieved during the day, step back, reflect on it and be grateful.
+Whatever has happened during the day, step back, reflect on it, and be grateful.

 Giving thanks will help ensure that you don’t fall asleep worrying.
-You will be positive, thankful and tranquil rather than have a negative, worried mind.
+You will be positive, thankful, and tranquil rather than fighting with a negative, worried mind.

-To take this one step further, focus you mind on one thing you want to achieve and let your subconscious work on it whilst you sleep.
+To take this one step further, focus your mind on one thing you want to achieve and let your subconscious work on it while you sleep.

-Making time for a full night of sleep and setting the stage for quality sleep is the secret to accomplishing more and being super productive during the day.
+Making time for a full night of sleep and setting the stage for quality sleep cycles is the secret to accomplishing more and being productive during the day.

-With a few lifestyle and environmental adjustments, hacks and more knowledge about how you sleep, you can vastly improve the quality of your sleep to ensure you get a great night’s sleep every night and maximize your performance every day.
+With a few lifestyle and environmental adjustments, as well as more knowledge about how you sleep, you can vastly improve the quality of your sleep to ensure you get a great night’s sleep every night and maximize your performance every day.